 4. Create opportunities for people to tell their own stories

-While it is important for everyone, regardless of background, to be empowered to author his or her own narrative, this is especially true for people of color and other marginalized groups because, historically, we have had fewer opportunities to have our stories heard.
+While it is important for everyone, regardless of background, to be empowered to author their own narrative, this is especially true for people of color and other marginalized groups because, historically, we have had fewer opportunities to have our stories heard.
 For instance, in Hollywood and in academia, the dearth of people of color had led to incomplete or even nonexistent narratives about ourselves.

 To change this pattern, teachers can devise activities for students to share their diverse experiences; these could include spoken word performances, written pieces, podcasts, videos, other multimedia and art projects, or even simply one-on-one lunch conversations with classmates or educators.
 Additionally, in all spheres, increasing the diversity of people in the room will help ensure that more diverse voices are heard.
 When people become the authors of their own stories, they pave the way for social transformation.